 We used the AllTrails app while hiking to the Miners Peak summit, but to be honest, we didn’t need it for navigation purposes.

 We use AllTrails for all our hiking and biking in the Canadian Rockies and around the world.
 In addition to helping stay on the trails, we like the ability to track your stats (distance, elevation gain, etc.).
-To find the Miners Peak trail map, simply search for “Miners Peak” within AllTrails.
+To find the proper trail map, simply click here for the “Miners Peak trail map” within AllTrails.

 You are close enough to Canmore that you should get intermittent cell service while hiking Miners Peak, but just to be safe, be sure to download your hiking maps prior to leaving.